HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/dx_apis_in_foundry.md

 ### Downloading and importing the HCL DX Content Adapter in HCL Volt MX Foundry

-To download and import Custom Data Adapter, there are two options:
+To download and import HCL DX Content Adapter, there are two options:

 - If you are using the SaaS offer of HCL Volt MX, import the HCL DX Content Adapter directly from the [HCL Volt MX Marketplace](https://marketplace.hclvoltmx.com/items/hcl-dx-content-adapter) using the Volt MX Foundry user interface.
 For instructions on how to consume a Custom Data Adapter from the Marketplace, see the [HCL Volt MX Foundry documentation](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Iris/iris_tutorials/Content/Module/consuming_data_adapter_from_marketplace.html).